jMetal/jMetalSP/docs/howto.rst

           .addAlgorithmDataConsumer(chartConsumer)
           .run();
  }

-Furthermore, if we use Kafka as streaming runtime, in the application's configuration, it must be declared as ``KafkaRuntime``.
+Furthermore, if we would like to use Kafka as streaming runtime, in the application's configuration, it must be declared as ``KafkaRuntime``.

 Interactive Algorithm
 ---------------------